 - Ease in with guided meditation.
-Try Oprah & Deepak’s free meditation series beginning March 16th.
+Try Oprah & Deepak’s free meditation series.
 Sign up and register for free right here.

-- Jump right in with 5 minutes a day using the Lucent App.
+- Jump right in with 5 minutes a day using Headspace.

 Without dedicated time and space in your day, it’s impossible to prioritize or even know what the priority really is.